percona/postgresql-docs/docs/yum.md

    Percona provides [two repositories](repo-overview.md) for Percona Distribution for PostgreSQL.
 We recommend enabling the Major release repository to timely receive the latest updates.

-   To enable a repository, we recommend using the `setup` command:

    ```{.bash data-prompt="$"}
    $ sudo percona-release setup ppg-16
    ```